inderpal2406/ansible-training-environments/project-2/ansible/enhanced/README.md

 68. It works and when we enter the credentials at the prompt, these are not visible on the acreen just like unix password prompt.
 69. Now tasks/main.yml is updated to create DB employee_db and user db_user using mysql_db & mysql_user modules respectively.
 70. SSH to db-dev and connect as root user.
 Create employees table and insert a value into it.
+71. Add tasks related to app configuration on web-dev in the tasks/main.yml file of the python_web_app role.
+72. Use condition based on already set role var in host_var file of db-dev and web-dev, to differentiate between tasks of db-dev & web-dev in tasks/main.yml of python_web_app role.
+73. Add additional var prompt for password of db_use in configure_app.yml.
+This password will be set while creating this user and in app.py file.
+74. Add web_server var in host_vars file of db-dev.
+This will be used while creating db_user.
+75. Add db_server var in host_vars file of web-dev.
+This will be updated in app.py.
+76. Add tasks, handlers, templates, files for web-dev related tasks in python_web_app role.